studioromeo/studioromeo.github.com/_posts/2013-06-11-using-guard-phpunit-with-composer.md

 title: Using guard-phpunit with composer
 ---

+While reading through a book on unit testing with PHP I ran into a few issues using guard with phpunit.
+This article guides me (and maybe you) through the process of installing & configuring guard with PHPUnit.

 First of we need to install phpunit globally using composer.
 To do this create a new hidden directory called .composer/packages in your home folder

 {% highlight bash %}